Bayesian Inference of the Symmetry Energy and the Neutron Skin in $^{48}$Ca and $^{208}$Pb from CREX and PREX-2: Introduction

-Very remarkably, the CREX collaboration adopt the same experimental approach as PREX-2 and recently report a thin neutron skin of $\Delta r_{\rm np}=0.121\pm0.026(\rm exp)\pm 0.024(\rm model)$~fm in \isotope[48]{Ca}~\cite{CREX:2022kgg}.
-Analyses within modern nonrelativistic and relativistic EDFs~\cite{Reinhard:2022inh,Yuksel:2022umn} conclude a significant tension between the CREX and PREX-2 results, calling for further critical theoretical and experimental investigations.
+Very remarkably, the CREX adopts the same experimental approach as PREX-2 and recently report a rather thin neutron skin of $\Delta r_{\rm np}=0.121\pm0.026(\rm exp)\pm 0.024(\rm model)$~fm in \isotope[48]{Ca}~\cite{CREX:2022kgg}.
+Analyses with a number of modern nonrelativistic and relativistic EDFs~\cite{Reinhard:2022inh,Yuksel:2022umn} (see also Ref.~\cite{CREX:2022kgg}) suggest a significant tension between the CREX and PREX-2 results, calling for further critical theoretical and experimental investigations.

-In this Letter, we employ the Bayesian inference method, which provides a consistent probabilistic approach to extract quantitative information from experimental measurements~\cite{RevModPhys.83.943}, to analyze the CREX and PREX results on the $\Delta F_{{\rm{CW}}}(q)$ together with other well-known ground-sate and collective-excitation data of \isotope[48]{Ca} and \isotope[208]{Pb} based on the Skyrme EDF.
-Our Bayesian inference indicates the CREX and PREX-2 results are compatible at $90\%$ confidence level~(C.L.), although they exhibit tension at $68.3\%$ C.L., and furthermore the PREX-2 is less effective to constrain the $E_{\rm sym}(\rho)$ and $\Delta r_{\rm np}$ due to its lower precision of $\Delta F_{\rm CW}$ compared to the CREX.
-By combining the CREX and PREX-2 results at $90\%$C.L., we find the Skyrme EDF can nicely describe the measured $\alpha_D$ in \isotope[48]{Ca} and \isotope[208]{Pb} as well as the neutron matter EOS from microscopic many-body calculations.
+In this work, we employ the Bayesian inference method, which provides a consistent probabilistic approach to extract quantitative information from experimental data~\cite{RevModPhys.83.943}, to analyze the CREX and PREX results on the $\Delta F_{{\rm{CW}}}(q)$ together with other well-known data of eight doubly magic nuclei, i.e., \isotope[16]{O}, \isotope[40]{Ca}, \isotope[48]{Ca}, \isotope[56]{Ni}, \isotope[68]{Ni}, \isotope[100]{Sn}, \isotope[132]{Sn} and \isotope[208]{Pb}, based on the Skyrme EDF.
+We show the CREX and PREX-2 results are compatible at $90\%$ confidence level~(C.L.), although they are inconsistent with each other at $68.3\%$ C.L., and furthermore the PREX-2 is less effective to constrain the $E_{\rm sym}(\rho)$ and $\Delta r_{\rm np}$ due to its lower precision of $\Delta F_{\rm CW}$ compared to the CREX.
+By combining the CREX and PREX-2 results at $90\%$ C.L., we find a soft $E_{\rm sym}(\rho)$ around $\rho_0$ can be inferred and the Skyrme EDF can nicely describe the measured $\alpha_D$ in \isotope[48]{Ca} and \isotope[208]{Pb} as well as the neutron matter EOS from microscopic many-body calculations.